Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Experiments

 \section{Experiments}

-To show the effectiveness of our SGR framework we have experimented with three widely used semantic segmentation datasets: Cityscapes~\cite{Cordts2016Cityscapes}, COCO-Stuffs-10k~\cite{caesar2018coco} and ADE-20K~\cite{zhou2017scene}.
-We add our SGR unit just before the segmentation head of DeepLabV3~\cite{chen2017rethinking} semantic segmentation network.
-We then conduct three sets of experiments: (1) experiments on semantic segmentation where we show that the resulting method achieves SoTA performance on all three datasets (ranking 1-st on one dataset and 2-nd on the other two); (2) experiments that compare semantics and diversity of our resulting representations with recent alternatives GCNET~\cite{chen2019graph} and Maskformer \cite{cheng2021per}, where we show superiority of our representations.
-Finally, (3) we demonstrate the effectiveness of the features learned by our global reasoning component, by transferring the learned weights from the semantic segmentation network and fine-tuning to downstream tasks like object detection and instance segmentation on the MS-COCO dataset~\cite{lin2014microsoft}.
-We also carried out a series of ablation studies to justify our design choices.
+To show the effectiveness of our framework We conduct three sets of experiments:\textbf{ (1)} experiments where we demonstrate that adding SGR component multiple segmentation frameworks having different backbones and approaches (per-pixel or mask-classification based), leads to consistent improvement in performance across three benchmark datasets: Cityscapes~\cite{Cordts2016Cityscapes}, COCO-Stuffs-10k~\cite{caesar2018coco} and ADE-20K~\cite{zhou2017scene}; \textbf{(2)} experiments that compare semantics and diversity of our latent token representations with recent alternatives GCNET~\cite{chen2019graph} and Maskformer \cite{cheng2021per}, where we show superiority of our representations regardless of backbone or framework.
+Finally, \textbf{(3)} we demonstrate the effectiveness of the features learned by our component by transferring the learned weights from the semantic segmentation network and fine-tuning to downstream tasks of object detection and segmentation on the MS-COCO dataset~\cite{lin2014microsoft}.
+We also performed a series of ablation studies to justify our design choices.